catman-1234/multi-wallet-block-fill/README.md

 ## Resource Requirements

-- Funding wallet: ~0.5 WMTx (0.1 WMTx per test wallet)
+- Funding wallet: Minimum balance required = (number of test wallets × WMTx per wallet, currently set to 0.01 in the test)
+  - Example: For 100 wallets = 1 WMTx minimum
+  - Add extra for gas fees and safety margin
-- Test duration: 15-30 minutes
+- Test duration: 15-30 minutes (may vary based on number of wallets)
 - Stable network connection

 ## Troubleshooting